secureblue/secureblue/README.md

      - Call it `SIGNING_SECRET` and then paste the contents of `cosign.key` into the field and save it.
 Be careful to make sure it's the .key file and not the .pub file.
 It should look like this:
      ![image](https://user-images.githubusercontent.com/1264109/216735690-2d19271f-cee2-45ac-a039-23e6a4c16b34.png)
      - Copy the `cosign.pub` key into the root of your repository, replacing the key you got from here.
+     - Copy the instructions from the verification section of this readme and make adjustments to your container url.
+This part is important, users must have a method of verifying the image.
+The linux desktop must not lag behind in cloud when it comes to supply chain security, so we're starting right from the start!
+(Seriously don't skip this part)
 1. Start making modifications to your Containerfile!
    - Change a few things and keep an eye on your Actions and Packages section of your repo, you'll generate a new image one every merge and additionally every day.
    - Follow the instructions at the top of this repo but this time with the `ghcr.io/yourusername/beagles` url and then you'll be good to go!